A probabilistic view of wave-particle duality for single photons: Measuring the wave-like and particle-like aspects of light

 with $n=1,2$, and

 The latter two equations imply for the correlation coefficient,

 where \eqref{p14} has been used.
-A negative covariance means that there is an inverse relationship between the random variables $C_1$ and $C_2$.
-In physical terms this implies that when the number of photons counted by $D_1$ increases, the one counted by $D_2$ must decrease, and vice versa.
-This is a consequence of both the fixed the number of photons in Fock states and the non-localizability of the electromagnetic field.
-Differently from \eqref{ww30}, here the absolute value of the correlation coefficient can achieve the maximum value $1$, which means perfect correlation between $C_1$ and $C_2$.
+A negative correlation means that there is an inverse relationship between the random variables $C_1$ and $C_2$.
+In physical terms this means that when the number of photons counted by $D_1$ increases, the one counted by $D_2$ must decrease, and vice versa.
+This is a consequence of both the fixed the number of photons in Fock states and the non-localizability of the electromagnetic field, which we have previously discussed.
+Differently from \eqref{ww30}, here the correlation coefficient can achieve the minimum value $-1$, which means perfect anticorrelation between $C_1$ and $C_2$.
+This occurs when $P_1=P_2 = 1/2$, which means that we are using a split detector to count photons in each half of the beam.
+In this case, the first term in \eqref{a280} (the vacuum contribution), goes to zero.